Hi there, you productivity factory! 😀

 - not important & not urgent

-To sum it up – all your tasks and anything (or everything) else you spend your time on is placed inside these four fields, based on their importance and urgency.
+To sum it up – all your tasks and anything (or everything) else you spend your time on are placed inside these four fields, based on their importance and urgency.

 There’s one catch, though – if you want to be truly productive, you need to know which fields to focus on, where you can “cut corners”, and what tasks you can completely ignore (without feeling any guilt!).